jonas-schievink/adler/README.md

 ## Rust version support

-This crate supports the 3 latest stable Rust releases.
-Bumping the minimum supported Rust version (MSRV) is not considered a breaking change as long as these 3 versions are still supported.
+Currently, this crate supports all Rust versions starting at Rust 1.8.0 (earlier versions are unsupported only because they cannot communicate with crates.io anymore).

-The MSRV is also explicitly tested against in [.travis.yml](.travis.yml).
+Bumping the Minimum Supported Rust Version (MSRV) is *not* considered a breaking change, but will not be done without good reasons.
+The latest 3 stable Rust versions will always be supported no matter what.